GunbleR/FreeNAS-FreeBSD-scripts/README.md

 ***
 # jails_upgrade_pkgs.sh
-automaticly updates/upgrades pkg in running iocage jails and prompts to restart them afterwards
+automaticly updates/upgrades pkg in running iocage jails and prompts to restart them afterwards for some reason doesnt work on basejails, hence they excluded atm. you can update your plugins manually.
 ```
 Usage: jails_upgrade_pkgs.sh [options...]
 options: